calendulish/stlib/README.md

 ```
 from stlib import authenticator

-# It'll return an tuple:
+# It'll return an AuthenticatorCode object with "code" and "server_time" attributes:
-# First argument is the steam guard code (E.g.: ['A', 'B', 'C', 'D', 'E'])
+# code is the Steam Guard code in str format (E.g.: ABCDE)
-# Second argument is the timestamp received from server in unix format (E.g.: 0123456789)
+# server_time is received from server in unix format (E.g.: 0123456789)
 steam_guard_code = authenticator.get_code(<your secret here>)

 # If you don't have the secret already, you can use the